arsukie/NFC_-CARD/README.md

 # NFC Hacker Card
 This is  Design of my NFC Bussiness Card or You can call it a Hacker Card as well.
 I was starting out the Hardware and found this thing as a cool project and Let me know the basics so I build this Thing.

+# Project function
+This is a NFC card mean it can read and write the NFC commands and exectue them as well.
+It uses NT3H2111W0FHKH IC for the NFC handeling and a 25x48 antenna , a LED light , a 47Ω Resistor and 220nF Capacitor.
+The led Will blink whenever the antenna harvests the energy.

 # BOM

 - A NT3H2111W0FHKH NFC Chip: this will be the main component of our card -- it both handles the NFC functionality as well as harvests energy from the phone to light up the LED